For some of us, the thought of summer sparks feelings of excitement and hope and eager anticipation! For others, feelings of dread rush in.

 For me, one year, it was worry.
 I kept thinking how worried I felt about the summer.
 Even though I was excited, too, worry mixed in with all of the other emotions and lurked around every thought.
 It was the river of emotion that flowed under and over all of the other feelings I had as I thought about summer.

 2. About what do I feel so [ insert the emotion here i.e. worried, excited, overwhelmed ]?

 This question might take some time, and you may need to revisit this question a few times.
 Consider specific things motivating that emotion.

-For our summer want list, a lot of us might include doing fun things with our kids, date nights with our significant others, laid-back, relaxing weekends, and all kinds of warm fuzzy feelings.
+We can easily list things we want to do.
+A summer want list might include doing fun things with our kids, date nights with our significant others, laid-back, relaxing weekends, and all kinds of warm fuzzy feelings.

 Some of us long for deeper connections with the people we love.
-Someone else desires those experiences because she’s felt so uptight and controlling lately, and she really wants to live stress free with her family.
+Someone else desires those experiences because she’s felt so uptight and controlling, and she really wants to live stress free with her family.
 For others, the frantic pace of life has kept everyone on edge, and she yearns for a slower pace with her family.

 This why isn’t a specific destination, it’s a direction, an intention toward.